francisjervis/venture-capital-research/docs/angels.md

 ### <summary>Abstract</summary>

 > We examine the interrelationship between angel and venture capital markets, using a model with free entry and search frictions.
 Venture capitalists rely on the supply of angel-backed deals, and angels depend on competitive valuations from venture capitalists.
-Ex-post, ven- ture capitalists have an incentive to hold-up angel investors, but ex-ante this may endanger their deal flow from angels.
-Endogenous entry limits the hold-up power of venture cap- italists.
+Ex-post, venture capitalists have an incentive to hold-up angel investors, but ex-ante this may endanger their deal flow from angels.
+Endogenous entry limits the hold-up power of venture capitalists.
 In equilibrium, angels may encourage companies to exit early, in order to avoid venture capital funding altogether.
 The model also explains how hold-up and competition affect the valuations paid by angels and venture capitalists.

 </details>